VR Leveraged in Digital Customer Communities Enhance Customer Engagement

 - In your private customer rooms—one digital room per customer—which are located on the floors above your conference rooms.
 In these rooms, you meet with your customers one-on-one to create your annual sales or technical plans, to review these plans on a quarterly basis, or to introduce them to subject matter experts and others to deepen the relationship.

-More profound emerging technologies to add to your digital hotel are virtual reality (VR) and augmented reality (AR).
+More profound emerging technologies to add to your digital customer community are virtual reality (VR) and augmented reality (AR).
 VR is about enhancing your training or recreational experience with a customized virtual world created to simulate specific situations for training or entertainment purposes.
 AR is about adding digital objects to our real-world environment, beginning with simple data visualization and extending to detailed objects, as featured on the popular Pokémon GO game.
 VR applications and virtual situations can be experienced with cost-effective headsets; AR applications are accessible from smartphones.
 Both technologies can be applied in many human-targeted situations to add exceptional value for your business.
-VR/AR technologies offer your customers an exciting way to view your products, receive training, and much more, all from within your digital hotel.
+VR/AR technologies offer your customers an exciting way to view your products, receive training, and much more, all from within your digital customer community.
 To give you an idea of the potential of VR/AR, here are my top 10 categories of business VR/AR applications:

 - E-commerce and retail: Apps such as the IKEA Reality Kitchen let shoppers explore VR kitchen settings; such apps are in use for automobile shopping, real estate, and more.